RezkyRizaldi/borobot/README.md

-# borobot
+# Borobot

-A simple bot build with Discord.js v13.
+A simple bot build with Discord.js v14.